 The benefits of steel fencing by far outweigh aluminium because of the strength and security it offers that aluminium can’t.
-Steel fencing is super durable, providing a long lasting barrier that offers maximum security for your property.
+Steel fencing is super durable and provides a long lasting barrier that offers maximum security for your property.
 There are a few varieties of steel fencing including steel picket, colourbond and tubular, and each comes with its own unique set of advantages.

 Because steel fencing is the more attractive option, it’s popular for homeowners wanting both security and appearance as a priority.
-Despite the heaviness of steel fencing, the installation process is easy but because of its weight does tend to have a higher shipping cost.
+Despite the heaviness of steel fencing, the installation process is easy; just keep it mind that its weight does come with a higher shipping cost.

-Although they require a fraction more maintenance than some other fence types - consider choosing steel fencing if you want a decorative fence that will last the distance, and cost is not a concern.
+Although steel fencing requires a fraction more maintenance than some other fence types - consider it if you want a decorative fence that will go the distance and cost is not a concern.

 Using Steel Fencing for Your Next Project

-Whether your next project is for domestic, industrial or maritime purposes a strong and sturdy fence is necessary, especially for a work site.
-Large panel steel fences provide the greatest protection against vandalism than other welded wire mesh so should be considered for properties that are prone to any form of destruction.
+Whether your next project is domestic, industrial, or maritime, a steel fence can provide the strength and sturdiness you're looking for - especially if it needs to protect a work site.
+Large panel steel fences provide the greatest protection against vandalism than other welded wire mesh and should be considered for properties that are prone to any form of destruction.

-Although it is more costly to install than other fencing options, steel fencing can be better customized to fit the style of your property so for this reason, homeowners enjoy the versatile advantages it offers.
-For property owners wanting the strength of steel fencing but a cheaper alternative, tubular steel fences offer an easy to install and low-cost choice beneficial for any type of project.
+Although it is more costly to install than other fencing options, steel fencing can be better customized to fit the style of your property.
+For property owners wanting the strength of steel fencing but a cheaper alternative, tubular steel fences can be a good option.
+It's easy to install and can be had for a much lower cost.

-When combined with hot dipped galvanizing and powder coating, steel fences will easily outlast aluminium as it’s far more resistant to the impact.
+When combined with hot dipped galvanizing and powder coating, a steel fence will easily outlast aluminium as it’s far more resistant to impacts and abuse.
 This makes steel fencing an ideal option for heavy industrial or maritime projects.

-Steel fencing is much more durable but aluminium fencing is the perfect alternative for green-minded property owners.
-Because aluminium fences can be recycled after they’re no longer in use, they offer a much better green footprint in a world that is becoming more environmentally conscious.
+While steel fencing is much more durable, aluminium fencing is the perfect alternative for green-minded property owners.
+Because aluminium fences can be recycled after they’re no longer in use, they offer a much better green footprint for our environment.

 Using Aluminium Fencing for Your Next Project